Instant Pot Mashed Potatoes

 - A double recipe will fit in a 6 quart Instant Pot.

-- For richer potatoes, you may substitute half and half or cream for the milk.
+- For richer potatoes, you may substitute half and half or heavy cream for the milk.

 - You can add roasted garlic, chives, cream cheese, sour cream, or plain Greek yogurt to your mashed potatoes, as desired for flavor.